QilinPTA/Qilin/README.md

 ## Contributing to QiLin
 Contributions are always welcome.
 QiLin is an open source project that we published in the hope that it will be useful to the research community as a whole.
-If you have a new feature or a bug fix that you would like to see in the official code repository, please open a merge request here on Github and contact us (see below) with a short description of what you have done.
+If you have a new feature or a bug fix that you would like to see in the official code repository, please open a merge request here on Github and leave a short description of what you have done.

 ## License
 QiLin is licenced under the GPL v2.1 license, see LICENSE file.